myzhuang/DRTD-demo/README.md

 # Dual-modal Roadside Traffic Dataset (DRTD) for Object Detection Task Code Repository (v2.0.0)

-This repository corresponds to the manuscript under review at Scientific Data, "A Spatially Aligned RGB-Event Modality Dataset for Roadside Traffic Object Detection".
+This repository corresponds to Scientific Data, "A Spatially Aligned RGB-Event Modality Dataset for Roadside Traffic Object Detection".
 It provides dataset-related processing and experimental demo code intended for illustration, visualization, and reproducibility, rather than a full production-level training framework.
 Each demo directory includes a detailed `README.md`; please follow the instructions there.
 Demo 1, 2, 3, 4, and 6 are minimal, self-contained programs.
 Their inputs come from the `input_data` folder inside each demo, and outputs are written to the `output_data` folder.
 They do not require downloading the DRTD.
 Demo 5 contains training and inference code, which requires downloading DRTD and configuring the path to the dataset.